phstc/phstc.github.com/_posts/2011-07-04-restful-how-to-use-post-for-asynchronous-operations.md

        ]
     }

-Even though the invitation wasn't sent yet, the response code was `200 OK`, because the operation "Checking the invitation status" was completed.
-It isn't a pending operation.
+The response code above was `200 OK`, because the operation "Checking the invitation status" was completed.

 ## The server successfully completes the processing